amirongit/presentations/narvan_internship/Database Concepts.md

 ## Data modeling and the entity-relationship model

-- requirement analysis stage
-- usecases
-- componenet design stage
 - E-R model
 - entities
 - attributes
 - properties and datatype of attributes
 - identifiers
 - relationships
+- identifying relationships
 - maximum and minimum cardinality of relationships
 - weak and strong entities
-- ID dependeent entities
+- ID dependent entities
 - associative entities
 - subtype and supertype entities
 - the discriminator attribute
 - exclusive and inclusive subtypes
 - partial and total subtypes
 - is a and has a relationships

+## Database design

+- er to relation transportation
+- denormalizing
+- implementation of strong binary relationships
+- association relationship pattern
+- mixed entity pattern
-- implementation stage
+- table inheritance implementation